Fuchsia excorticata: Berries

-Distribution

-Natural global range
+Taxonomy

+The species was first described by Johann Reinhold Forster and Georg Forster in 1775, using the name Skinnera excorticata.
+In 1782, Carl Linnaeus the Younger placed the plant in the genus Fuchsia, which remains the species' accepted scientific name.

-Fuchsia excorticata is endemic to New Zealand.
+Fuchsia excorticata is one of three species of Fuchsia endemic to in New Zealand, alongside the climber Fuchsia perscandens and ground cover plant Fuchsia procumbens.

-New Zealand range
+Etymology

+The etymology (word origin) of kōtukutuku's genus, Fuchsia, is named in honour of German physician Leonhart Fuchs.
+The specific epithet (second part of the scientific name), excorticata, means 'loose-barked' in reference to the peeling bark of the tree.
+The Māori name kōtukutuku is derived from tukutuku meaning "to let go" referring to its flaky bark.
+The fruit name kōnini comes from an Eastern Polynesian term for Caulerpa racemosa which the developing fruit looks similar to.
+Māti comes from Proto-Polynesian *mati originally referring to Ficus tinctoria (compare mati, masi).

+Distribution and habitat

-Fuchsia excorticata has a range throughout the North and South Islands, as well as Stewart Island and the Auckland Islands.
+Fuchsia excorticata is endemic to New Zealand, and is found throughout the North and South Islands, as well as Stewart Island and the Auckland Islands.

-Habitat preferences

 Fuchsia excorticata is common in lowland and lower mountainous forest areas, especially on the forest margins, in clearings, and by streams.
-Even if a forest is close to being destroyed, or is destroyed, tree fuchsias are more than often not still standing because they are close to indestructible.
+Even if a forest is close to being destroyed, or is destroyed, tree fuchsias are more often than not still standing because they are close to indestructible.
 This species is also abundant in cold mountain areas in the South Island.

-Life cycle/phenology
+Life cycle and phenology

 The seeds of Fuchsia excorticata are fairly small, though are known to have persistence in the soil.
 It is unknown how long they are viable for, but can germinate in just two weeks if the conditions are suitable.
 In dark conditions, germination could take up to eight weeks.
 Because the seeds are so small, seedlings are fragile and may have a hard time establishing themselves.
 F. excorticata is a gynodioecious species, meaning it has separate hermaphrodite (male and female) and female parts.
-The female plants have a much harder time becoming pollinated, due to the limited number of birds (especially tui and bellbirds), which are the main pollinators of F. excorticata.
+The female plants have a much harder time becoming pollinated, due to the limited number of birds (especially tūī and bellbirds), which are the main pollinators of F. excorticata.
 This species flowers from August to December and produces berries from December to March.